Mixture priors for replication studies: Mixture prior modeling of replication studies

 We see that for the first, second, and pooled replications, the posterior distribution is concentrated around weight parameter values close to one, reflecting the similarity between the original and replication results.
 In contrast, for the third replication the posterior distribution is concentrated around zero, indicating a conflict between the original study and the results of this replication.
 In addition, because it is based on three replications instead of just one, the posterior based on the pooled replications is much more peaked than the others.

-Figure \ref{plot_marg_post_joint} displays the marginal posterior distributions of the effect size $\theta$ (left) and the weight parameter $\omega$ (right).
+Figure \ref{plot_marg_post_joint} shows the marginal posterior distributions for the effect size $\theta$ (left) and the weight parameter $\omega$ (right).
 The plot related to $\theta$ is enriched by contrasting it with the posterior distribution of $\theta$ based solely on the replication data, represented as a dashed line.
-This effectively illustrates the added value from integrating the original data through a mixture prior.
-The blue marginal posterior, corresponding to the most divergent estimate $\hat{\theta}_{r_3} = 0.44$, shows a tendency to incorporate less information, leading to a more heavy-tailed posterior distribution despite the smallest standard error associated, $\sigma_{r_3} = 0.04$, among the three external replications.
-The discrepancy with the original study increases the variance of the posterior distribution, as evident when comparing with the replication-only posterior shown by the dashed blue line.
-This is further highlighted in the $95\%$ HPDI, which ranges from 0.35 to 0.52, slightly exceeding the $95\%$ HPDI range of 0.36 to 0.52 observed when the replication data is analyzed without considering the original study, represented by the dashed horizontal blue bar.
-Conversely, the green marginal posterior, associated with the most coherent replication $\hat{\theta}_{r_2} = 0.21$, results in a noticeably narrower $95\%$ HPDI compared to the one derived solely from the replication data.
-Additionally, the magenta marginal posterior based on the pooled replication $\hat{\theta}_{r_p} = 0.21$ results to be the most peaked density.
-It is worth noting that these marginal posteriors are equivalent to those obtained when the weight parameter is fixed at $\omega = 0.5$, as shown in Figure~\ref{Posterior_fixed_weights}, because the expected value of a $\mathrm{Beta}(1,1)$ distribution is 0.5.
+This effectively illustrates the added value of integrating the original data through a mixture prior.
+The blue marginal posterior, corresponding to the most divergent estimate $\hat{\theta}_{r_3} = -0.18$, shows a tendency to incorporate less information among the three replications, leading to a more heavy-tailed posterior distribution with a small "hump" on the right.
+The discrepancy with the original study increases the variance of the posterior distribution, as is evident when compared with the replication-only posterior shown by the dashed blue line.
+This is further highlighted in the $95\%$ HPDI, which ranges from $-0.40$ to $0.17$, exceeding the $95\%$ HPDI range of $-0.41$ to $0.04$ observed when the replication data is analyzed without considering the original study, represented by the dashed horizontal blue bar.
+Conversely, the yellow and green marginal posteriors -- both associated with the most coherent replications $\hat{\theta}_{r_1} = 0.29$ and $\hat{\theta}_{r_2} = 0.25$, respectively -- result in a noticeably narrower $95\%$ HPDI compared to the one derived solely from the replication data.
+Additionally, the magenta marginal posterior based on the pooled replication $\hat{\theta}_{r_p} = 0.14$ results to be the most peaked density.
+It is worth noting that these marginal posteriors are equivalent to those obtained when the weight parameter is fixed at $\omega = 0.5$, as shown in Figure~\ref{Posterior_fixed_weights}, because the expected value of a $\mathrm{Beta}(1,1)$ distribution is $0.5$.